KasthuDhiva/docker-node-app/README.md

 ---

 ## Contributing
-We welcome contributions!
+I welcome contributions!
 Please fork the repository and submit a pull request.

----

-## License
-This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for more information.

 ---